• Double-bridge static cone penetrometer

 The CLD-3B static cone penetrometer uses mechanical transmission to steadily press the probe into the soil at a uniform speed.

-Suitable for testing in strata such as soft soil, cohesive soil, loess, and sandy soil, this device utilizes the resistance generated when the probe comes into contact with the soil layer.
-The resulting changes in electrical resistance are transmitted to measuring instruments on the ground.
-The entire unit features lightweight components, compact dimensions, easy portability, convenient installation, and high operational efficiency.
-It can also be equipped with probes and sensors of various diameters.
+Suitable for testing in strata such as soft soil, cohesive soil, loess, and sandy soil, this device utilizes the resistance generated when the probe comes into contact with the soil.
+The change in resistance is converted into an electrical signal and transmitted to measuring instruments on the ground.
+The entire instrument features lightweight components and a compact size, making it easy to carry and install.
+It boasts high operational efficiency and can be equipped with probes and sensors of various diameters.

-2. Structural forms: Main unit (complete machine), ground anchor, hand-crank type.
+2. Structural form: main unit (entire machine), ground anchor, hand-crank type.

 3. Rated penetration force: CLD-3 30 kN.